Owner, Dog-Gone Fun

 What is K9 Nose Work®?
 It's is a game and sport designed for dogs which provides an outlet for their natural hunting and scenting abilities.
 This class offers great mental and physical exercise, builds the dog’s confidence and helps nervous dogs feel more comfortable.
 Dogs learn to problem solve and work independently.

-She currently teaches all levels of obedience classes, introduction and beginning agility, AKC Canine Good Citizenship classes, AKC Star puppy class, really reliable recall class and puppy day school dogs.
+She currently teaches all levels of obedience classes, introduction and beginning agility, AKC Canine Good Citizenship classes, AKC Star puppy class, really reliable recall class, puppy day school dogs and is a K9 Nose Work® Instructor (ANWI).

 Cheri has trained and titled in Competition Obedience, Rally Obedience, Tracking, Master’s Agility, Fast Cat®, Therapy Dog, and Champion K9 Nose Work®.